CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

     8 - Feel free to use this script however you want, yet remember that the original intention was to help Unity and Crocotile3D users for FREE.

+# Why this is useful

+If you need every Object created within the same Crocotile3D .obj file (Use Groups export checkbox enabled) to end as an individual Mesh + Vertex Colored within Unity.
+If you don't use this script you will have to individually export each Object as .dae.
+Which is... pain.

 This is my gift for the Crocotile3D community, you can catch me on the official Crocotile3D discord.
 - CORENdot